niaapps/niaapps.github.io/niaapps-blog/_posts/updates-personal/2020-05-31-Black-Lives-Matter.md

 <a href="https://twitter.com/starstrickenSF/status/1267307734744985601" target="blank" title="">Thread of where to donate, petitions to sign and Anti-Racism resources</a>.

+<a href="https://twitter.com/sorrybythway/status/1267469168300998656" target="blank" title="">Thread of more places to donate</a>.

 <a href="https://www.change.org/p/louisville-mayor-greg-fischer-justice-for-david-mcatee?recruiter=862253145&utm_source=share_petition&utm_medium=twitter&utm_campaign=psf_combo_share_abi&recruited_by_id=ca6cbd70-2414-11e8-ab29-25fa8a73a71b" target="blank" title="">Petition for David McAtee a protester who was murdered</a>.

+<a href="https://twitter.com/i/lists/1198727909525131264" target="blank" title="">Black owned Business you can support</a>.

+<a href="https://www.buyfromablackwoman.org/" target="blank" title="">Buy From A Black Woman</a>.
+Nonprofit Org that raises awareness to Black Women owned Business.

+<a href="https://webuyblack.com/" target="blank" title="">Largest Market place for Black owned Business</a>.

+<a href="https://twitter.com/milkyapron/status/1267881192306561025" target="blank" title="">Thread of Black Owned Clothing/Fashion stores</a>.

+<a href="https://themadmommy.com/black-owned-etsy-shops/" target="blank" title="">Black Owned Etsy Shops</a>.

 <a href="https://www.gofundme.com/manage/help-donna-find-a-home" target="blank" title="">My Aunt Donna's GoFundMe</a>.

 <div class="thumbnail">
   <img id="vigil" src="/../../images/vigil.jpg" alt="Me at a Candle Lighting Vigil for Kenneth Chamberlain Sr. in 2014." onContextMenu="alert('Please don\'t download this photo of me!');return false;">